Alijafr/face_recognition/README.md

 ```
 * 2- test_accuracy.py (optional)
 ```
-Optoin 1: Using highest vote method
+Optoin 1: Using highest vote method.
 Here you can adjust the tolerance to make the model more accuarate.

 python3 test_accuary.py -p ./test -t 0.45